Monument to the Polish Endeavour: Design

 The sculptures of the Three Eagles, the main element of the monument.

 The monument is located in the city of Szczecin, Poland, located at the Bright Meadows Square, at the boundary with the Jan Kasprowicz Park.
 It consists of three bronze sculptures of eagles with spread wings, each placed on a steel column with a square base.
 The three birds are meant to symbolize three generations of Polish inhabitants of the city.
 That includes the Polish people who lived in the city prior to the end of the Second World War in 1945, people who moved to, and rebuilt the city after the end of the conflict, in place of mostly German population, who left or were deported, and the children of the new population, who further developed the city.

 The monument has a total height of 22.5 m (73.82 ft.).
 The lowest eagle is placed 7.7 m (25.26 ft.) from the ground, and each eagle has a wingspan of 6.5 m (21.33 ft.), and together they weigh 60 tonnes.
 The columns are embedded 4 m (13.12 ft.) deep into the ground and in the 150-tonne concrete block.
-The outer layer of the collums is covered in the stainless steel.
+The outer layer of the columns is covered in the stainless steel.
 In total, the columns weigh 83 tonnes, of which 10 tons are the stainless steel.
 Underground, below the monument is located a room from which can be accessed two ladders hidden within the columns, which lead to the inside of the eagle sculptures, which can be accessed by conservators.

 Around the monument are placed plaques with the names of the people involved in its creation.